embodied-computation-group/metagender/README.md

 ## Citation
-To reference this work in your research, please cite as follows: (URL2)
+To reference this work in your research, please cite as follows:

+Hoogervorst, K., Banellis, L., Fardo, F., XUE, K., Rahnev, D., & Allen, M. (2024, January 31).
+Gender Differences in Metacognition: Global and Local Contrasts in Bias and Efficiency.
+Retrieved from osf.io/preprints/psyarxiv/2gwky

 ## Figures and Legends